directdemocracy-vote/www/white_paper.md

 An important endorsement is the integrity endorsement signed by the app provider which means that a citizen registered their citizen card using the genuine app running on a non-rooted unmodified smartphone.
 A citizen card failing to receive an integrity endorsement from a trusted app provider should not be trusted.

 A **revocation** is a special kind of endorsement meant to revoke a publication.
 It has its revocation field set to true.
 A revocation can be published by a citizen to revoke her own citizen card.
 Then, they may create a new card with the same public key or a new public key.
-Revocations are also published by participants to distrust other participants, or to cancel endorsements they previously published.
+Revocations are also published by participants to cancel endorsements they previously published.

 Example:
 ```yaml